DevOps-CI-CDont/DevOps-CI-CDont2/itu-minitwit/technology_arguments.md

 ## Domain

 We have our domain purchased for free through Name.com, although we use DigitalOcean name servers.
+We utilize iptables in the linux droplet to redirect all HTTP traffic to port 3000 (where the next.js frontend is hosted).

+## Static code analysis tools

+TODO: write more

+- zod
+- eslint
+- sonarqube
+- husky (precommit hooks)

+## Monitoring

+TODO: write more

+Prometheus + Grafana

+## Logging setup

+TODO: write more

+EFK stack (as the exercises)